byrn-baker/Ansible-Workshop/README.md

 ```
 You will notice this play looks very similar to the add_vlan play.
 This is because we will reuse this method in each play and rely on the jinja templates to render our configuration that will be pushed each time with the cisco.ios.ios_config module.

-Create a new file under 'add_access_interface/templates/ called 'add_access_interface.j2'. this will store our Jinja2 template that will utlize the host_vars we created above.
+Create a new file under 'add_access_interface/templates/ called 'add_access_interface.j2'. this will store our Jinja2 template that will utilize the host_vars we created above.

 In the 'add_access_interface.j2' file place the following text:
 ```